INTRODUCTION

-IS OSTEOPATHY EFFECTIVE FOR LOWer BACK PAIN?
+IS OSTEOPATHY EFFECTIVE FOR LOW BACK PAIN?

 Yes, it is.
 According to the paper, “Effectiveness of osteopathic interventions in chronic non-specific low back pain: A systematic review and meta-analysis” 2020 published in Complementary Therapies In Medicine, the findings stated that, “Osteopathy revealed to be more effective than control interventions in pain reduction and improving functional status in non-specific chronic low back pain.